 Getting to Tsuru-No-Mai Bridge - In a town of Japanese cranes

 From Mutsu-Tsuruda Station, it’s about six kilometers to Tsuru-No-Mai Bridge.
-It’s recommended to go by taxi.
-Though it normally costs 2,000 yen one way, there’s a limited time discount that cuts the trip to just 1,000 yen (see the Tsuruta-machi website for more details).
+After that, it’s recommended to go by taxi.
+Though it normally costs 2,000 yen one way, there’s a limited-time discount that cuts the trip to just 1,000 yen (see the Tsuruta-machi website for more details).

-Recently, there have been many people who walk to the bridge for sightseeing and exercise, and others who cycle over as well.
+Recently, many people walk to the bridge for sightseeing and exercise, and others who cycle over as well.

 In recent years, Tsuru-No-Mai Bridge has become one of the regular themed spots for photography competitions in Aomori Prefecture.
 Depending on the time of day, you can capture photos of Tsuru-No-Mai Bridge with vastly different views and emotions.

 Depending on the season and weather conditions, you can take almost otherworldly photos of Tsuru-No-Mai Bridge.
-The marriage of nature with the manmade bridge makes for a fairytale-like scene, one of the charms of Tsuru-No-Mai Bridge.
+The harmony of nature with the bridge makes for a fairytale-like scene, adding to the area's charm.

 Takenami Masaaki, whose photo of Tsuru-No-Mai Bridge is used on JR’s poster, guided us around the bridge this time.
 He spent one week waiting for the moment to catch the perfect shot, with Iwaki-san mountain reflected clearly on the river.

 Whether you’ll get the perfect shot is not just up to luck, it takes a lot of patience and time to wait for that one fleeting moment to happen.
-Within the limits of your own time and schedule, enjoy your time taking photos that move your heart!
+So within the limits of your own time and schedule, enjoy your time taking photos that move your heart!

 -